 How the COVID-19 lateral flow test kits work

-Pick up your free rapid test kit from your local LloydsPharmacy in England.
+Pick up your free rapid test kit from your local LloydsPharmacy in England, Scotland and Wales.

 Follow the instructions in the box to collect your sample at home.